What Is A Long-Term Care Facility? Find Out Here

 What Is A Long-Term Facility

-What Is A Long-Term Care Facility? explores the different types of facilities available and how they differ from each other.
-A long-term care facility is an institution that provides assistance with activities of daily living for individuals who are no longer able to live independently.
+• Long-term care facilities provide assistance with activities of daily living for individuals who are no longer able to live independently.

 Long-Term Care Community